BodhiSearch/bodhilib-guide/installation/index.md

 ## Installing bodhiext.all

 The `bodhiext.*` packages are a family of plugin packages developed by the bodhilib team.
 They provide independent implementations for the most frequently used and most popular components when building Generative AI/LLM-based apps.
-You can browse and search for the available plugin packages in the [Marketplace](Marketplace).
+We are working on building a Marketplace for plugins, where you can browse and discover the plugins for your use-case.

 If you are exploring and prefer not to be bothered by installing packages as you need them, you can install all the packages offered by `bodhiext.*` by installing the `bodhiext.all` package.
 To do this, run the following command in your terminal: